jazicorn/pokemart/docs/logs/_index.md

 ## About

-Keep tracj of project changes
+Keep track of project changes

 ### Options
 > Example of tracker table inputs